bbenedict/bbenedict/100days.md

 ## day 44

 I was able to get back to my GraphQL work.
-I finally have a working reference implemenation for the equivelent of REST GET with nested resources.
+I finally have a working reference implementation for the equivalent of REST GET with nested resources.
 I also refactored the code to make it more clear how queries link to resolvers and data (see day 42).
 For example, the query getUsers returns an array of UserObjects that includes the LocationObject for each user retrieved from the userList.

 ## day 44